opentofu/opentofu-mcp-server/README.md

 A Model Context Protocol (MCP) server for accessing the OpenTofu Registry.
 This server allows language model assistants to search for and retrieve information about OpenTofu providers, modules, resources, and data sources.

+Available as both a local Node.js server and a remote Cloudflare Worker deployment.

 ## Features

 - Search the OpenTofu Registry for providers, modules, resources, and data sources